This blog post covers all the news and leaks about DJI Air 3 release date, specifications, and more. Last update: May 28, 2023.

 The new Mini 3 Pro saw low-noise propellers, which are more aerodynamic and efficient.
 This might be the new normal with newer drones, and Air 3 might also see the new low-noise props.

-Another slight change I expect is the more aerodynamic shape of the arms we have seen in the latest DJI Mini 3 Pro.
+The leaked images suggest a foldable design much like its predecessor, with the more rounded aerodynamic arms we have seen in the DJI Mini 3 Pro.

 This is more of a wish than a prediction.
 With Apple giving users a taste of new pastel colors, I wish DJI would do the same and let people choose from various cool colors.